Better late than never — and now in effect. New insured mortgage rules aim to increase home-buying access and lower mortgage payments.

 Here's how the home-price cap change will work for a minimum down payment:

-• From $500K all the way to home prices of $1.5M, a minimum 10% down payment is required (previously only extended to home prices up to $1M)
+From $500K up to $1.5M, a minimum 10% down payment is required (previously only extended to home prices up to $1M)

 The 30-year insured extension for first-timers and new builds